Holy See–Turkey relations: Atatürk revolution

 The Atatürk revolution did not really ease relations, since it led to the suppression of the millet system, which had previously guaranteed the rights of Christian minorities that were split in Byzantine, Latin, Armenian, Syriac and Greek-Melkite ethnic lines.
 This is in turn led to the assimilation of Turkey's Christian population into ethnic Turkish traditions and customs.
 Also, the Kemalist ideology was closely related to anticlericalism in France, a French republican ideology which had been hostile to the Church in Western Europe.

 Papal visits

 Pope Paul VI visited Turkey in July 1967.
 During his visit he met with Eastern Orthodox Patriarch Athenagoras I of Constantinople, Shenork I Kaloustian, Armenian Patriarch of Constantinople as well as members of the Muslim and Jewish communities.

 Pope John Paul II visited Turkey in November 1979.
 He met with Patriarch Dimitrios I of Constantinople and Armenian Patriarch Shenork I as well as celebrating the Eucharist in Ephesus.

 In 2006, Pope Benedict XVI visited Turkey and its famous Blue Mosque.
 It was only the second time a sitting Pope was known to have entered a mosque and was part of his efforts to mend Muslim-Christian relations, but was overshadowed by the controversy surrounding lecture at Regensburg which was interpreted by some as an attempt to link Islam and violence.
 He was met with 25,000 nationalist and Islamist protesters when he arrived at Ankara.

+In 2025, the Holy See announced that Pope Leo XIV would visit Turkey in November of the same year, primarily to participate in evens surrounding the 1700th anniversary of the First Council of Nicaea.